2024 PDC Pro Tour: DPA Oceanic Masters 2024

 2024 DPA Oceanic Masters took place on 20 October 2024.
 The winner qualified for the 2025 PDC World Darts Championship.
 The results from the quarter-final onwards are shown.

 Dart Players New Zealand (DPNZ) Tour

 The DPNZ Tour was held over 6 weekends.
-The top 8 not-yet qualified players on the ranking qualified for the 2025 PDC Winmau World Masters.
+The top 8 not-yet qualified players on the ranking qualified for the preliminary rounds of the 2025 PDC World Masters.